-SW Airlines Pilot, Jeff Locke, taught a 6-week class - Adopt-A-Pilot Program for the 5th grade.
-He helped us learn how to use our flight simulator, complete with instruments.
+SW Airlines Pilot, Jeff Locke, taught a 6-week class, Adopt-A-Pilot Program, for our 5th-grade students.
+During his program, he helped us learn how to use our flight simulator, complete with flight instruments.

 The Experimental Aviation Association provides an Aviation Career Day, Fly-Over, and free “Eagle Flights” to interested students and their parents.
-They sponsored the flight simulator program for the school.
+Spruce Creek Fly-In has also generously sponsored the flight simulator program for the school.

-Engineers, scientists and other professionals who represent the agency are scheduled to speak to our students on a regular basis.
+Engineers, scientists, and other professionals who represent the NASA agency are regularly scheduled to speak to our students.

-Boston Whaler, located in Edgewater, FL has donated backpacks for students, every year since the school opened in 2011.
+Boston Whaler, located in Edgewater, Florida, has donated backpacks for students every year since the school opened in 2011.
 The backpacks are loaded with supplies and are delivered in a Boston Whaler boat at the beginning of each school year.